Single implants cost from £2,800 (inclusive)

 An immediate dental implant is placed right after a tooth is removed, during the same appointment.
 This means you don’t need to wait for the area to heal before getting your implant.
 In some cases, a temporary crown can be fitted straight away, so you leave with a complete smile the same day.

+Nearly any missing tooth can be replaced with a dental implant, provided there is enough healthy bone in the jaw.
 Your dentist will assess bone quality and quantity during your consultation.
 If there isn’t sufficient bone, grafting or regeneration procedures (such as sinus lift or ridge preservation) can help create a strong foundation for the implant.

 We care about the protection of your data.
 Read our Privacy Policy.